quizfever/quizfever.github.io/readme.md

 * **Quiz BrowseAll** - list wwith all quizes
 * **Quiz Details** - additional description, test statistics, authour information and starting solving the quiz
 * **Quiz Contest Mode** - answering questions, each question has a separate view, possibility to freely navigate through the questions - from one question to another, possibility to restart solving the quiz
-* **Profile Page** - information for the most recently created quiz - for guests and logged in users
+* **Profile Page** - information for the most recently created quiz and general info about number of quizes in number of topics - for guests and logged in users
 * **Quiz editor** - integrated editor for quizes, questions and answers
 * **Quiz MyQuizes** - a list with my quizes - only for logged in users
 * **Quiz Search** - possibility to search quiz by title